Assistant Deans

 Room: Flavelle 343

-Eleonora oversees Admissions, Financial Aid, the Career Development Office, academic support programs, health and wellness activities, student accommodations, the Indigenous Initiatives Office, and most non-credit student activities such as O-Week, student clubs and the SLS.
-Eleonora also oversees the law school’s in-house programs and clinics: Downtown Legal Services (DLS), Law in Action Within Schools (LAWS), the Asper Centre for Constitutional Rights, the International Human Rights Program (IHRP), the Investor Protection Clinic (IPC), Future of Law Lab, and Pro Bono Students Canada (PBSC).
-Eleonora is presently on a secondment as Interim Assistant Dean of the JD Program from September 2022.
+Brittany oversees Admissions, Financial Aid, the Career Development Office, academic support programs, health and wellness activities, student accommodations, the Indigenous Initiatives Office, and most non-credit student activities such as O-Week, student clubs and the SLS.
+Brittany also oversees the law school’s in-house programs and clinics: Downtown Legal Services (DLS), Law in Action Within Schools (LAWS), the Asper Centre for Constitutional Rights, the International Human Rights Program (IHRP), the Investor Protection Clinic (IPC), Future of Law Lab, and Pro Bono Students Canada (PBSC).

 Student Mental Health and Wellness